 arrangements arrangement as to time or order of trial will be recognized unless approved by the court.

-and Sound Apparatus, and Wireless Communication Devices Prohibited.
+and Sound Apparatus, and Cellular Telephones Prohibited.
 No camera, sound recorder, or other device, except those one operated for an official purposes purpose, by or under the direction of the court, may be used to photograph, record, or broadcast, proceedings a proceeding of the court, nor may those devices be brought in or allowed to remain in the courtroom while proceedings are a proceeding is in progress.
-Unless the court permits otherwise, any wireless communication device in the courtroom must be turned off or muted.
+Unless the court permits otherwise, any cellular telephone must be turned off in the courtroom.

 (e) Arguments of Counsel.

 (1) One Counsel Per Party.
 Unless otherwise permitted by the court, only one counsel appearing for a party

 shall may be allowed to argue any question to the court or jury.

 (2) Unless otherwise permitted by the court, each

 argument party is limited to one hour of argument.